CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

 [text_or_number]: http://www.JordiTorres.Barcelona

-Finally, despite it isn't part of the Markdown spec, if you want to link in a specific posigion in the same page `.md` you can create a label as:
+Finally, despite it isn't part of the Markdown spec, if you want to link in a specific position in the same page `.md` you can create a label as:

 ```
 <a name="code"/>